 As his kingdom is being threatened by the Turks, young prince Vlad Tepes must become a monster feared by his own people in order to obtain the power needed to protect his own family, and the families of his kingdom.

 Transported to Barsoom, a Civil War vet discovers a barren planet seemingly inhabited by 12-foot tall barbarians.
 Finding himself prisoner of these creatures, he escapes, only to encounter Woola and a princess in desperate need of a savior.

-Sent to the market by his uncle to sell their horse and buy thatch for their roof, Jack meets the beautiful Princess Isabelle whom he rescues her from ruffians.
-He returns home only with a handful of beans given to him by a monk who claimed they were sacred but that does little to impress his uncle who tosses them away.
-In the night the Princess arrives having run off to keep from marrying Roderick who is clearly only interested in becoming king.
-Soon the beans take root with a giant stalk carrying away the princess and Jack's house.
-He soon sets off on an adventure with the king's guards to rescue the princess only to find that a mythical land filled with giants really exists.Written by
+Sent to the market by his uncle to sell their horse and buy thatch for their roof, Jack meets the beautiful Princess Isabelle, whom he rescues from ruffians.
+He returns home with only a handful of beans given to him by a monk who claimed they were sacred, but that does little to impress his uncle, who tosses them away.
+In the night, the Princess arrives, having run off to keep herself from marrying Roderick, who is clearly only interested in becoming king.
+Soon, the beans take root with a giant stalk carrying away the princess and Jack's house.
+He soon sets off on an adventure with the king's guards to rescue the princess, only to find that a mythical land filled with giants really exists.Written by

 Was this review helpful to you?